linxicindyzeng/linxicindyzeng.github.io/_projects/CCAS.md

 ### Prediction Model

-The following is an extremely preliminary fit using a simple logit model on the data (sample size = 2495).
+The following is an extremely preliminary fit using a simple logit model on the data (2495 observations).
 Specification:

 $$ swi = \alpha + \gamma year + \beta X + e $$

-where $$swi$$ is a switch year indicator that equals 1 if switch year ≤ characteristic year, 0 otherwise. $$X$$ are explanatory variables including population, GRP per capita, and goverment expenditure on education.
+where $$swi$$ is a switch year indicator that equals 1 if switch year $\le$ characteristic year, 0 otherwise. $$X$$ are explanatory variables including population, GRP per capita, and government expenditure on education.

 <table>
   <tr>